Florida Tax Planning Attorneys for Wealth Transfer

 Estate and gift taxes can take a big bite out of your estate.
-If you have substantial assets, the Florida estate planning attorneys of The Karp Law Firm can help you minimize, and sometimes eliminate federal estate taxes, allowing your heirs to inherit the maximum amount of tax-free money.
+If you have substantial assets, we can help you minimize, and sometimes eliminate, federal estate taxes, allowing your heirs to inherit the maximum amount of tax-free money.

 Regardless of the value of an estate, most people want their assets to be distributed to their own family members.
-With today's high divorce and remarriage rate, making sure your money ends up in the right hands requires careful estate planning, too.
+With today’s high divorce and remarriage rate, making sure your money ends up in the right hands requires careful estate planning.

-Our South Florida estate planning attorneys in Boynton Beach, Palm Beach Gardens and St. Lucie can help you craft an estate plan best suited to your family and financial circumstances.
-Here is a sampling of possible estate planning strategies:
+As Florida estate planning attorneys, we serve clients in Palm Beach, Martin, St. Lucie, Broward, Okeechobee counties and the surrounding communities.
+We can help you craft an estate plan best suited to your family and financial circumstances.

-Note: The federal lifetime unified estate and gift tax exemption is $5.45 million effective Jan.
-1, 2016.
+Note: Effective January 1, 2020 the federal lifetime unified estate and gift tax exemption is $11.58 million per individual, $23.16 million per married couple.

 A program of gift-giving can help reduce the size of your taxable estate, provide financial assistance to your family, and, since you make these gifts while you’re alive, give you the pleasure of knowing you are assisting your loved ones.

-A person may give away in excess of $14,000 per year to any recipient if the gift is made directly to a medical provider or educational institution for that recipient's benefit.
-For example, you may pay your granchild's annual college tuition of $30,000 without in any way impacting your unified credit, provided you write the check directly to the school, in addition to giving $14,000 to your grandchild in the same year.
+A person may give away in excess of $15,000 per year to any recipient if the gift is made directly to a medical provider or educational institution for that recipient’s benefit.
+For example, you may pay your grandchild’s annual college tuition of $33,000 without in any way impacting your unified credit, provided you write the check directly to the school, in addition to giving $15,000 to your grandchild in the same year.
 None of these gifts would affect your lifetime gift tax exemption.

-Today's high divorce and remarriage rates make keeping assets "in the family" an increasing concern.
-If your child divorces, chances are you want your child and your own grandchildren -- not your former in-law and that in-law's children -- to inherit your assets.
-A properly drafted Heritage Trust can help ensure that your assets pass to your blood relatives, as well as potentially protect those assets from their creditors in the event your heirs encounter financial hardship.
+Today’s high divorce and remarriage rates make keeping assets “in the family” an increasing concern.
+If your child divorces, chances are you want your child and your own grandchildren—not your former in-law and the in-law’s subsequent children—to inherit your assets.
+A properly drafted Inheritance Trust can help ensure that your assets pass to your blood relatives, as well as potentially protect those assets from their creditors in the event your heirs encounter financial hardship.

 The Credit Shelter Trust allows couples with taxable estates to pass the maximum amount of tax-free money to heirs.
 However, it requires some extra work after the first spouse dies.
 The survivor needs to maintain assets in two pots: the Credit Shelter Trust and the survivor’s Trust.
 That involves tracking, managing, and filing income tax returns for each Trust.